mui/mui-x/docs/data/data-grid/row-dimensions/row-dimensions.md

 By default, the rows have a height of 52 pixels.
 This matches the normal height in the [Material Design guidelines](https://material.io/components/data-tables).

-If you want to create a more / less compact grid and not only set the row height, take a look at our [Density documentation](/x/react-data-grid/accessibility/#density-selector)

 Use the the `rowHeight` prop to change this default value, as shown below: